orbitalapi/orbital/README.md

 curl -sSL https://start.orbitalhq.com/start.sh | bash
 ```

-The script detects your OS, downloads the right compose file, starts Orbital, and opens [http://localhost:9022](http://localhost:9022) in your browser.
+The script will:
+- Detect your OS and download the right Docker Compose file
+- Start Orbital in the background
+- Open **[http://localhost:9022](http://localhost:9022)** in your browser

 ## Why Orbital?